k0sproject/k0s/docs/troubleshooting.md

 Etcd is [not fully supported](https://github.com/etcd-io/etcd/blob/master/Documentation/op-guide/supported-platform.md#current-support) on ARM architecture, thus you need to run `k0s server` and thus also etcd process with env `ETCD_UNSUPPORTED_ARCH=arm64`.

 As Etcd is not fully supported on ARM architecture it also means that k0s controlplane with etcd itself is not fully supported on ARM either.

+## Pods pending when using cloud providers

+Once we enable [cloud provider support](cloud-providers.md) on kubelet on worker nodes, kubelet will automatically add a taint `node.cloudprovider.kubernetes.io/uninitialized` for the node.
+This tain will prevent normal workloads to be scheduled on the node untill the cloud provider controller actually runs second initialization on the node and removes the taint.
+This means that these nodes are not schedulable untill the cloud provider controller is actually succesfully running on the cluster.

+For troubleshooting your specific cloud provider see its documentation.